This post may contain affiliate links.

 I still do.

-Winding up a lush mountainside, with a grand hilltop infinity pool, another pool midway down, and a fabulous beach below that, Pimalai is a flower-filled resort that oozes laidback luxury.
+Winding up a tropical mountainside, with a grand hilltop infinity pool, another pool midway down, and a fabulous beach below that, Pimalai is a flower-filled resort that oozes laidback luxury.

 There are villas of different sizes, three main restaurants, a full-service spa, a gym and a popular beach bar.